ShaktiAhad/AWS/lambda_SMTP.md

 ## How to use SMTP server in lambda function to send attachment.

-## Create password for external App(In our case `Lambda function`)
+### Create password for external App(In our case `Lambda function`)
 Got to [Google Account Security](https://myaccount.google.com/security) and Scroll down to **"Signing in to Google"** option.
 If you don't have 2 step verification on; enable it.
 Then you will see **"App passwords"** option.
 Generate a password for your lambda function.
 * ***Make sure to copy the Password else you will not be able to copy it later.***

-## Sample lambda function in python to check SMTP server
+### Sample lambda function in python to check SMTP server
+* **Lambda function creation**:
+1. Create a lambda function `SMTP_lambda` with python runtime keeping rest of the options default.
-I have used following code to verify my SMTP server is working.
+2. Copy/Paste the following code in your function to check SMTP server.
 ```
 import smtplib, os